chaferoc/american-chile-economy/docs/data-model/cash-rents-data-model.md

 suppression detection and the cast guard fall through and the row errors.
 It is handled once, by a `Text.Trim` on `value_raw` in `src_chile_state` after the append, so every column and any future extract inherits it.

+**`(Z)` occurs, and only in the Census rows.** The survey extracts contain no `(Z)` at all, so v0.4.0 recorded the distinction without exercising it.
+`fact_chile_census` carries one: a 2017 state row whose harvested acreage is below half the publication unit.
+It is a real, very small observation, not a withholding, and classifying it as missing would silently drop a state.
+Both codes are trimmed and classified in the same expression; see §9.11.

 ### 9.5 Pipeline as built